Prosopagnosia: Diagnosis

 Few neuropsychological assessments can definitively diagnose prosopagnosia.
-One commonly used test is the famous faces tests, where people are asked to recognize the faces of famous persons.
+One commonly used test is the famous faces tests, where people are asked to recognize the faces of famous people.
 This test is difficult to standardize.
 Neuropsychologists also use the Benton Facial Recognition Test (BFRT) to assess face recognition skills.
 Subjects are presented with a target face above six test faces and asked to identify which test face matches it.
 The images are cropped to eliminate hair and clothes, as many people with prosopagnosia use hair and clothing cues to recognize faces.
 For the first six items only one test face matches the target face; during the next seven, three of the test faces match but the poses are different.
 The BFRT's reliability was questioned when a study by Duchaine and Nakayama found that the average score for 11 self-reported prosopagnosics was within the normal range.
 One reason for this may be the way the test is designed.
 People with developmental prosopagnosia often use piecemeal strategies, which this test encourages by providing the target face to compare with possible matching faces.
-As the test increases in difficulty more and more facial features become obscured due to position and lighting, leading normal control subjects to rely on the exact same strategy of looking for individual features to match with the target face.
+As the test increases in difficulty more and more facial features become obscured by position and lighting, leading normal control subjects to rely on the same strategy, namely looking for individual features to match with the target face.

 The test may be useful for identifying patients with apperceptive prosopagnosia, since this is mainly a matching test and they are unable to recognize both familiar and unfamiliar faces.
 They would be unable to pass the test.
 It would not be useful in diagnosing patients with associative prosopagnosia since they are able to match faces.

-The Cambridge Face Memory Test (CFMT) was developed by Duchaine and Nakayama to better diagnose people with prosopagnosia.
-This test initially presents individuals with three images each of six different target faces.
-They are then presented with many three-image series, which contain one image of a target face and two distracters.
-Duchaine and Nakayama showed that the CFMT is more accurate and efficient than previous tests in diagnosing patients with prosopagnosia.
-Their study compared the two tests and 75% of patients were diagnosed by the CFMT, while only 25% of patients were diagnosed by the BFRT.
-But as in the BFRT, patients are essentially being asked to match unfamiliar faces, as they are seen only briefly at the start of the test.
-The test is not widely used and will need further testing before it can be considered reliable.
+The Cambridge Face Memory Test (CFMT) was developed by Duchaine and Nakayama to diagnose people with prosopagnosia.
+This test initially presents individuals with three images each of six target faces.
+They are then presented with many three-image series that each contain one image of a target face and two distractors.
+Duchaine and Nakayama showed that the CFMT is more accurate and efficient than previous tests in diagnosing prosopagnosia.
+Their study compared the two tests: 75% of patients were diagnosed by the CFMT, while only 25% of patients were diagnosed by the BFRT.
+But as in the BFRT, patients are essentially being asked to match unfamiliar faces, which are seen only briefly, at the start of the test.
+As of 2006 the test was not widely used and needed further testing before it could be considered reliable.

 The 20-item Prosopagnosia Index (PI20) is a freely available and validated self-report questionnaire that can be used alongside computer-based face recognition tests to help identify prosopagnosics.
 It has been validated using objective measures of face perception ability, including famous face recognition tests and the CFMT.
 Less than 1.5% of the general population score above 65 on the PI20 and less than 65% on the CFMT.